beaker1224/Shi-Lab/Shi/auto_lsm/readMe.md

 1. The script will get location and color of "LSM" start button
 2. The script will get the location of the naming text input

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-Everyone is free to use this script, and this script did get help from ChatGPT.
-And thanks to the inspiration brought by the author of "auto_hyperspectra".

 ## How to use
 Under the auto_lsm folder, you will find a txt file called **`parameter.txt`**.
 If no such a file, please run **`parameter_interpreter_3.py`**.
 Open **`parameter.txt`**, you can put your parameters into this file like the image attached here: